mrcyberfighter/pyhobdcalc/README.rst

         And return the division result as an integer string.

-            :note: The returned value is limited to the C type *double* (15 digits precision) but the module compute internally with the C type *long double* (19 digits precision) for getting an exact value.
+            :note: The returned value is limited to the C type *double* (15 digits precision) but internally the module uses the C type *long double* (19 digits precision) for getting an exact value.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Octal integer calculating functions: